esrehmki/chemfst/CONTRIBUTING.md

 - Open an issue with questions.
 - Reach out to maintainers directly.

-Thank you for contributing to Fast Search!
+Thank you for contributing to ChemFST!